still image 1: at the

 sensations produced by the images.

-nuanced understanding of the conditions within which the narrative is
+provides a more nuanced understanding of the conditions within which the

-located, of the overturn within the narrative and the conditions surrounding
+narrative is located, of the overturn within the narrative and the

-them.
-By analysing them and speculating on them, I produce varying degrees
+conditions surrounding them.
+By analysing them and speculating on them, I

-of sensations that point to how these come forth and possible navigation
+produce varying degrees of sensations that point to how these come forth and

 to take off from Blade Runner1982 by Ridley Scott, which is an adaptation of